Why I Prescribe Iodine for Breast Pain, Ovarian Cysts, and PMDD

 iodine and women's health

-๐Ÿ‘‰ Tip: Taking selenium can help to protect the thyroid gland from iodine.
+πŸ‘‰ Tip: Taking selenium can help to protect the thyroid gland from iodine.

-๐Ÿ‘‰Tip: A normal thyroid result means it’s safe to try iodine for its anti-estrogen benefits.
-An abnormal thyroid result (especially high thyroid antibodies) means it’s not safe to try iodine.
+πŸ‘‰Tip: An abnormal thyroid result (especially positive thyroid antibodies) means it’s not safe to try iodine.

 Food sources of iodine